 Editor’s note: The following is a guest essay written by chef, restaurateur, activist, author and humanitarian Alice Waters.
-She is the owner of Chez Panisse, a Berkeley, Calif., restaurant famous for its organic, locally grown ingredients and for pioneering California cuisine.
-She created the Edible Schoolyard program at the Martin Luther King Middle School in Berkeley, Calif.
-You can learn more about her work and on Twitter and Facebook.
+She is the owner of Chez Panisse, a Berkeley, California, restaurant famous for its organic, locally grown ingredients and for pioneering California cuisine.
+She created the Edible Schoolyard program at the Martin Luther King Middle School in Berkeley, California.
+You can learn more about her work and on Twitter and Facebook

 I believe that cooking should be based on the finest and freshest seasonal ingredients that are produced sustainably and locally.
 One of my favorite weekly outings is shopping at my local farmers markets in Berkeley and San Francisco.
 As I make my way through the delightful maze of stands, smelling and tasting and filling my bags, I talk to producers and learn what one week’s time has brought us, what has come in early or even a bit late.
 We also frequently talk about their devotion to sustainable farming methods and their true love of connecting people to their food.
 Time and time again, I walk away knowing that I have supported the people who are truly taking care of our land.
 The responsibility falls on each of us to make that choice.

 In addition to shopping at farmers markets, there are many other ways that we can support and grow the local food economy.
 For instance, I believe that Edible Education in which students learn about ecology and gastronomy should be integrated into the curriculum of every school, as we have done at the Edible Schoolyard.
 I also believe that all children should have access to free lunch, and the cafeteria should utilize as much local food as possible.